s888n/SOWIT/README.md

 ## Features i will add in the future

-- User prifile ans settings
+- User profile and settings
 - Edit the polygons data (90 % done)
 - Add a search bar to search for a specific polygon
 - View other users polygons in thier profile